leila68/Axb/doc/Readme.md

 <br>

 *Note:* to solve a linear system of the form *Ly = d*, *L* should be a lower triangular matrix.
 So we only store main diagonal, and sub-diagonals for a lower triangular banded matrix.
-*i=0* means main diagonal and for main diagonal we know row and column is the same.
+*i=0* means main diagonal and for main diagonal we know row and column is the same, and for sub-diagonals *row>column*.<br>
-For sub-diagonals *row>column*.<br>

-**Diagonal 2:** Second format that is suggested for storing a banded matrix, processes matrix row by row and stored every non-zero elements of banded matrix in *dm*.
-So, in *dm[0,*]* are stored non-zero element of the first row of banded matrix.
+**Diagonal 2:** Second format that is suggested for storing a banded matrix, processes matrix row by row and stored every nonzero elements of banded matrix in *dm*.
-*dm[1,*]* contains non-zero elements of second row of the banded matrix.
+So, nonzero elements of the first row are stored in *dm[0,*]*, and *dm[1,*]* contains nonzero elements of second row.

 dm:
 <br>